Focusing on connection and routine

 “We have suggested a routine to families who have their kindergarten child at home, which is very similar to that we follow at kindergarten.
 Each morning we sit together and say our morning prayer and acknowledgment of country, update our calendar for the date and day of the week, update our weather board and plan our activities for the day.
 We have created a video which families can follow at home to continue this routine with their child and then suggest one or two activities each day they can do as indoor and outdoor play.”

-Routine has also driven the selection of activities and experiences being provided for children at home, in kindergarten and via virtual learning.
-Teachers have continued to plan their programs as normal and all experiences and activities come from this planned program.
+Routine also drove the selection of activities and experiences provided for children at home, in kindergarten, and via virtual learning.
+Teachers continued to plan their programs as normal, and all experiences and activities came from this planned program.

 Wellbeing

-The wellbeing of children is always a high priority for our teams.
-We believe that children can maintain positive wellbeing during this time by maintaining connection to their teachers and peers and a sense of normalcy through routine.
-It is also important that we continue to remind children that their teachers look forward to having them back at kindergarten and they will be able to see their friends again soon.
+The wellbeing of children was always a high priority for our teams.
+We believed that children could maintain positive wellbeing during that time by maintaining connection to their teachers and peers and a sense of normalcy through routine.
+It was also important that we continued to remind children that their teachers looked forward to having them back at kindergarten and they would be able to see their friends again soon.

-Mr Lawrie Knott, Coordinator Learning and Identity for Catholic Early EdCare has re-assured families that, “by ensuring children maintain connections, follow routines and stay mentally well, we are confident they will be much better equipped to continue with their learning and development when we return to kindergarten.”
+Mr Lawrie Knott, Coordinator Learning and Identity for Catholic Early EdCare, reassured families that, “by ensuring children maintain connections, follow routines and stay mentally well, we are confident they will be much better equipped to continue with their learning and development when we return to kindergarten.”

 The Queensland Government has now announced that all kindergarten children will return to the classroom from Monday 11 May 2020.